vinu76jsr/blog_pelican/content/office_trip.md

-otherwise disparate team, we left Thursday morning via bus to Kashid Beach although with a delay of about 1 hour, according to official itinerary, the schedule time for departure was 9:00 AM but in the wise words of our GameMaster Rahul _Rules are meant to be broken_, a delay should not be considered in normal context a breakage of rule but just a minor inconvenience and not neccessarily a bad thing.
+otherwise disparate team, we left Thursday morning via bus to Kashid Beach although with a delay of about 1 hour, according to official itinerary, the schedule time for departure was 9:00 AM but in the wise words of our Game-Master Rahul _Rules are meant to be broken_, a delay should not be considered in normal context a breakage of rule but just a minor inconvenience and not necessarily a bad thing.

 The journey was via bus and took around 4 hours, to keep us entertained for the journey,